Medical workers conflicted by France’s partial lockdown

 Dr. Anousone Daulasim, coming off a night shift in the ICU unit, said the new measures were “absolutely necessary” to take pressure off medical teams.
 He was reserving judgment on how effective they might be against surging infections.

-“We’ll see in the future if this new type of lockdown will be sufficient,” he said.

-Doctors are hoping that the new restrictions will buy some more time for France’s vaccination campaign to make additional headway against the virus.
+Doctors are hoping the new restrictions will buy more time for France’s vaccination campaign to make additional headway against the virus.

 But ICU doctors believe they are now seeing the beginnings of the benefits of the vaccination campaign, taking in fewer elderly patients who are gravely sick.